Explore our nonprofit and LLC, two transformative

 Too often, contracted facilitators represent colonization paradigms.
 We are conscientious about serving your team with a different, dynamic paradigm.

-Black and Brown women specialists will lead the project with your team, supporting the healing of your programs and staff from the impact of colonizing and racism that we have all inherited.
+Black and Brown women specialists lead the projects with your teams, supporting the healing of your programs and staff from the impact of colonizing and racism that we have all inherited.

 Ph.D., Stanford University, 2011

 Certificate, Victim-Offender Mediation, Fresno Pacific University, Fresno and Victim-Offender Reconciliation Program, 2005

 Certificate, Holistic Integrated Development, University of the Free State, Republic of South Africa, 2003